madroxdupe42/peacefulscience.org/content/articles/biologos-uturn-adam-eve-position.md

 August 31, 2021, the title of this article was changed, captions to the books were added, and an second article by
 Richard Buggs was added to the list of articles that caused the change.
 {.editor-note .aside-xl-wide}

+September 5, 2021, the section "what caused the changes" was moved earlier in the document.
+{.editor-note .aside-xl-wide}